jeffski13/react-livedata/README.md

 # React ViewModel

 This module will allow for MVVM architecture development inside of the React Framework.
+This was inspired by benefits seen in the native Android development environment.

 Your JS class can extend the Viewmodel.
 The constructor needs to be called with the react component whose state we are modeling. (see Example section below.)